HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Experiments

-In these evaluations, our model consistently achieves top performance, demonstrating strong generalization to unseen domains with varying complexity.
-The results confirm that our proposed method supports both adaptability and robustness under domain shift.
-This highlights its effectiveness as a transferable detection framework across aerial image distributions.
+Across all cross-domain evaluations, our model consistently achieves the best performance, demonstrating robust generalization to unseen domains with diverse characteristics.
+These results highlight the effectiveness of HMR-Net as a transferable framework for aerial object detection.